-At 31 December 2021 and 2022, the staff expense accrued and recognised at the Company amounted to \in 956 thousand.
+At year-end 2023 and 2022, the staff expense accrued and recognised at the Company amounted to € 978 thousand.
 This allocation was made on the assumption that all plan members would meet the tenure condition on each anniversary.

 The value of the incentive to be received in shares of the Company is assessed on the basis of the fair value of the equity instruments allocated at the grant date, considering the terms and conditions of the Plan.
 The number of equity instruments included when determining the amount of the transaction is adjusted each year through to the vesting date.